Exponentiable Grothendieck categories in flat Algebraic Geometry

 \subsubsection{Presheaves and locally finitely accessible categories}

-\begin{thm} There is an equivalence of $2$-categories between the $2$-category $\Presh$ of categories of linear presheaves (with morphisms the flat morphisms) and the $2$-category $\omega \mhyphen\Acc$ of finitely accessible linear categories (with morphisms the direct colimit preserving linear functors).
+\begin{thm} There is an equivalence of $2$-categories between the $2$-category $\Presh$ of categories of linear presheaves (with morphisms the flat morphisms) and the $2$-category $\omega \mhyphen\Acc$ of finitely accessible linear categories (with morphisms the filtered colimit preserving linear functors).
 The equivalence is induced by taking points:

 \end{thm} \begin{proof} Let us describe the functors in both direction.
-The construction is identical to the one in the PhD thesis of the first author \cite{diliberti2020scott,thcat}. \begin{itemize} \item[$\mathsf{S}$] this functor is defined by $\ca \mapsto \omega\mhyphen \Acc(\ca, \Mod(k)).$ This definition explains also its action on morphisms.
-It is easy to see that $\omega\mhyphen \Acc(\ca, \Mod(k))$ coincides with $\Mod(\ca_\omega^\op)$.
+The construction is identical to the one in the PhD thesis of the first author \cite{diliberti2020scott,thcat}. \begin{itemize} \item[$\mathsf{S}$] this functor is defined by $\ca \mapsto \omega\mhyphen \Acc(\ca, \Mod(k)).$ This definition explains also its action on morphisms, that is for a functor preserving filtered colimits $f: \ca \to \cb$, a canonical precomposition $\mathsf{S}(f)^*(g) = g \circ f$. $\mathsf{S}(f)$ is cocontinuous and lex, and thus is the inverse image of a flat morphism It is easy to see that $\omega\mhyphen \Acc(\ca, \Mod(k))$ coincides with $\Mod(\ca_\omega^\op)$.
 Indeed, calling $i: \ca_\omega \to \ca$ the inclusion of finitely presentable objects, the Kan-restriction paradigm yields an equivalence of categories

 Thus $\mathsf{S}\ca$ is always a presheaf category, as desired. \item[$\mathsf{pt}$] acts as expected, mapping $\Mod(\AAA) \mapsto \grothflat(\Mod(k),\Mod(\AAA))$, which is easily seen to be a finitely accessible linear category. \end{itemize} The fact that this constructions are one the inverse of the other is an application of an enriched version Diaconescu's theorem, we provide a short proof below.